dadi/api/docs/auth.md

 Token expiration is specified in seconds at `config.auth.token_ttl`.

-**Important:** For deployment a ttl index should be created in mongo that corresponds to the maximum ttl you would expect to have for a token.
+**Important:** For deployment a ttl index should be created in MongoDB that corresponds to the maximum ttl you would expect to have for a token.
 This will be the only mechanism to remove expired tokens.